ryansheehy0/Cheat_Sheets/javascript.md

     - `JSON.stringify(obj)`
     - stringify has optional arguments for formatting.
         - `JSON.stringify(obj, null, 2)`
+        - the 2nd argument is like running a map function before making the json
+        - the 3rd argument specifies the space for indentation.
+In this case it is 2 spaces.

 ### Spread Operator
 - Used to spread out an array or an object